In this article

 You do not need to pass your driving theory test before booking a driving lesson.
 As long as you are over the age of 16 and posses a valid provisional driving license, you can legally learn to drive.
 You can be taught by either a qualified driving instructor, or a friend or family member over the age of 21, who has held their driving license for 3 or more years.
 In our experience, learner drivers who study for their theory test as they learn to drive, progress quicker than learner drivers who do not, as learning road signs and markings makes you a more aware and mindful driver.

 You can choose from a range of driving lessons we have on offer and we have lessons to suit all budgets, preferences and individual requirements.
-Whether you are student on a budget, or working professional with limited time, our driving lessons are built around you and your current lifestyle.
+Whether you are a student on a budget looking for cheap driving lessons or a working professional with limited time, our driving lessons are built around you and your current lifestyle.
 You can book any of the following lessons;

 These are our most popular driving lessons and most learner drivers opt to practice in a manual car.
 In a manual car you have to change gears yourself and mastering clutch control is essential for completing driving manoeuvres and changing gears.